Qantas, Southwest stepping up checks for cracks in 737 NG aircraft after issues found

 Qantas discovered cracks in a plane with about 26,700 cycles that was undergoing heavy maintenance, while Southwest found cracks in one with about 28,500 cycles, sources with knowledge of the matter told Reuters on condition of anonymity.

-A Qantas spokesman said the airline had found cracking in one jet with just under 27,000 cycles that had been removed from service for repair.
+A Qantas spokesman said on Wednesday the airline had found cracking in one jet with just under 27,000 cycles that had been removed from service for repair.

 He said that no Qantas jets had yet reached 30,000 cycles, but that the airline would inspect 33 planes with more than 22,600 cycles by the end of this week.